กองทัพอากาศไทย - Royal Thai Air Force

 already transferred to the 231st TFS at Udon Thani AFB in 1986 in order to

-prepare the Squadron for the much more sophisticated new aircraft.
+enable the Squadron to train for the much more sophisticated new aircraft.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------